 As with semi-detached properties, one of the main ways you can gain extra space if you live in a small terraced house is by converting the loft.
 By extending up rather than out, you’ll be able to avoid taking up valuable space in what is likely to already be a small garden.
 So, it’s a perfect solution if you’re looking to gain a spare bedroom or space for a home office.

 This terraced house boasts a large dormer with two windows.
 In this way, the homeowner has massively expanded the usable space in the loft, and gained sought-after views over the back garden.
 Just bear in mind that you’ll need to add a staircase to get to your new loft conversion, which can take space away from your existing bedrooms.

 Victorian terraced house rear extension ideas

-Mid-terrace house extension ideas
+Other mid-terrace house extension ideas

 When it comes to decorating the interior, opt for features like bright furniture, bold lighting, tall ferns and trees, and large sweeping rugs to keep your feet warm on colder evenings.

 2. Go open plan

 If your garden will allow it, extending outwards into your rear garden can be a fantastic way to obtain that open plan kitchen you’re lusting after.
 This homeowner has removed an internal wall as well as building a full-width rear extension, providing plenty of space for a breakfast bar, kitchen island and dining table.